Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-10-Conduct-Configure-Safe-breach-simulation.md

    - The default value for Configure number of days to end simulation after is 2 days, which is also the minimum value.
 The maximum value is 30 days.

-   - If you select **Enable region aware time zone delivery**, the simulated attack messages are delivered to users during their regional working hours.
+   - If you select **Enable region aware timezone delivery**, the simulated attack messages are delivered to users during their regional working hours.

 1. When you're finished on the **Launch details page**, select **Next**.

 1. On the **Review simulation page**, you can review the details of the simulation.

-1. Select the  **Send a test** button to send a copy of the payload email to yourself (the currently logged in user) for inspection.
+1. Select the  **Send a test** button to send a copy of the payload email to yourself (the currently logged-in user) for inspection.

     ![](../media/lab10-image-13.png)

     **Note**: You can select Edit in each section to modify the settings within the section.
 Or you can select Back or the specific page in the wizard to modify the settings.

-1. On Send Test Email pop up click in **Confirm**.
+1. On the Send Test Email pop-up, click on **Confirm**.

     ![](../media/lab10-image-14.png)